observatorium/observatorium/docs/proposals/20201123-tracing-ingestion-api-and-opentelemetry-collector.md

 ## Non-Goals

-* Storage data in a persistent storage.
+* Store data in a persistent storage.
 * Provide read API for tracing data.

 ## How